 Tobacco Cessation Resources

 APNA recognizes the devastating effects of smoking, especially among the clients served by nurses employed in mental health settings.
-SAMHSA reports that, compared with the general population, people with mental or substance use disorders are more likely to smoke, buy cigarettes, and get sick or die of tobacco-related causes.Through these expert-vetted resources and education, we seek to empower psychiatric-mental health nurses to increase their individual provider knowledge and skills, educate students and fellow practitioners, and implement change in employing institutions.
+SAMHSA reports that, compared with the general population, people with mental or substance use disorders are more likely to smoke, buy cigarettes, and get sick or die of tobacco-related causes.Through these expert-vetted resources and education, psychiatric-mental health nurses are empowered to increase their individual provider knowledge and skills, educate students and fellow practitioners, and implement change in employing institutions.

 Current Data & Statistics

 Get demographic and other tobacco use information from the Centers for Disease Control and U.S. Department of Health & Human Services.

 Find general resources related tobacco use, smoking cessation, treatment, and more.